NVIDIA GTC Washington, D.C. Keynote Highlights: The Dawn of the AI Worker and Accelerated Everything

 The route-maps for import and export route controls are made up of prefix-list matches.
 Each prefix-list consists of bridge domain (BD), external subnet prefixes in the VRF and the export prefixes that need to be advertised outside.
 Route control policies are defined in an l3out and controlled by properties and relations associated with the l3Out.
 APIC uses the enforce route control property of the l3Out to enforce route control directions.
 The default is to enforce control on export and allow all on import.
 The default scope for every route is import.
 These are the routes and prefixes which form a prefix-based EPG…

-ACI Transit Routing Read More »
+Cisco ACI Transit Routing: A Step-by-Step Configuration Guide Read More »